AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 # A bit of context

-Formal methods, as we name them, allow in computer science to rigorously, mathematically reason about programs.
+Formal methods, as we name them, allow in computer science to rigorously, mathematically, reason about programs.
 There exist a lot of formal methods that can take place at different levels from program design to implementation, analysis and validation, and for all system that allow to manipulate information.

 Here, we will focus on a method that allows to formally verify that our programs have only correct behaviors.
 We will use tools that are able to analyze a source code and to determine whether a program correctly implements what we want to express.
-The analyzer we will use if a static analysis, that we can oppose to dynamic analysis.
+The analyzer we will use provides a static analysis, that we can oppose to dynamic analysis.

 In static analysis, the analyzed program is not executed, we reason on a mathematical model of the states it can reach during its execution.
-On the opposite, dynamic analysis such as program testing, require to execute the analyzed source code.
-Note that there exist dynamic formal methods, for example automatic test generation, or code monitoring techniques that allows to instrument a source code to verify some properties about it during execution (correct memory use, for example).
+On the opposite, dynamic analyses such as program testing, require to execute the analyzed source code.
+Note that there exist formal dynamic analysis methods, for example automatic test generation, or code monitoring techniques that allows to instrument a source code to verify some properties about it during execution (correct memory use, for example).

 Talking about static analyses, the model we use can be more or less abstract depending on the techniques, it is always an approximation of possible states of